The trauma of childbirth left me like a soldier with shell shock …

 Posted by Fiona Gavine on the 26th August 2014

-This article was published in the Mail on Sunday .
-EMDR is available from Shirley MacKenzie who practices at the clinic on Tuesdays and Saturdays each week.
+This article was published in the Mail on Sunday in August 2014.
+EMDR is available from Shirley MacKenzie who practises at the clinic on Tuesdays and Saturdays each week.

 By Maggie Mallon

 Mum Sheila Brill tells how therapy used to treat war veterans helped her after her daughter was left brain-damaged by a botched labour.

 For 20 years following the birth of her daughter, Sheila Brill lived a shell-shocked life like a soldier in the aftermath of war.

 She was so traumatised by a botched labour that left little Josephine severely brain-damaged that she would be suddenly frozen in her tracks or find herself in the grip of towering rages that left her emotionally drained.
 Despite winning compensation for medical negligence and receiving counselling, Sheila could not get over the tragedy that left her daughter, now 21, so disabled only her hearing was unaffected.

 Josephine had suffered birth asphyxia – oxygen starvation – that left her brain-damaged with profound learning difficulties and unable to talk or see.
 She is quadriplegic and needs round-the-clock, one-to-one care.

 “I just couldn’t get past it.
 I was so angry at the person who had not looked after Jose properly during the birth and ruined my daughter’s life,” said Sheila, 57, who is originally from Glasgow and now lives in Bristol.
 “Every time I talked about it or Jose was hospitalised, it was as if it was happening all over again for the first time.”